SchizoDuckie/DuckieTV/EVENTS.md

  -  **katmirrorresolver:status**

     A status update for the KAT mirror resolver.
 (Used by SettingsTorrentCtrl to tap into verification steps).

- -  **lazyImg:refresh**

-    Used to refresh/load images during poster reorganizations on the favorites and trending pages.

  -  **locationreload**